joshuarli/pylibgen/README.rst

 ==========================
 |PyPI Version| |Travis Status| |License MIT|

-Python search and download interface for Library Genesis.
+Programmatic Python interface for Library Genesis.

+Looking for a CLI?
+I've got you covered with pylibgen-cli_!

 Installation
 ---------------------